AmyOlex/Chrono/README.md

 SUTime[<sup>15</sup>](#references) is a rule-based temporal annotator that was the top scoring for recall and F1 in the TempEval3 challenge utilizing the TimeBank/AQUAINT corpus.
 SUTime outputs its parsed temporal phrases and their normalized values as a json string.
 These json strings are then parsed into Bethard's scheme and output into the required Anafora XML format for evaluation (see Bethard and Parker[<sup>13</sup>](#references) for a detailed description of the annotation scheme).

-#### Machine Learning Methods
-We are currently using three different machine learning models to classify periods versus calendar-intervals.
-These methods allow our parser to take context into account when building a t6entity.

-##### NB:
-The naive bayes algorithm uses the implementation built-in to NLTK.
-It reads in the generated training data and creates a naive bayes model for evaluation.

-##### NN:
-The neural network algorithm was written using Keras.
-It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model<sup>16</sup>.

-##### DT:
-The decision tree algorithm was based off of a NLTK documentation.
-It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.
+Parsing the SUTime phrases is primarily done using a rule-based approach; however, for select ambiguous phrases machine learning is utilized in order to consider contextual information in classifying the ambiguous temporal entity.
+This approach and the program structure are described in more detail below.

-#### T6 Program Structure
+#### Chrono Program Structure
-Our program has 4 main components: "run_T6.py" is the driver script that imports the data files and controls the the main program flow; "sutimeEntity.py" is the class file that defines a SUTime entity object; "t6entity.py" is the class file that defines all possible annotation types described by Bethard and Parker; and "SUTime_To_T6.py" is the primary method and list of functions that parse a SUTime entity object to the appropriate set of T6 entities.
+Our program has 5 main components: "run_T6.py" is the driver script that imports the data files and controls the the main program flow; "sutimeEntity.py" is the class file that defines a SUTime entity object; "t6entity.py" is the class file that defines all possible annotation types described by Bethard and Parker; "SUTime_To_T6.py" is the primary method and list of functions that parse a SUTime entity object to the appropriate set of T6 entities; and the three machine learning methods--NB_nltk_classifier.py, DecisionTree.py, and ChronoKeras.py--which will be discussed in the next section.

-__run_T6.py:__ This is the main method for the T6 program.
-It handles all input arguments, identifies the list of files to be annotated, loops through each file to 1) parse out temporal expreessions with SUTime, 2) convert the returned json string to SUTime entities, 3) call SUTime_To_T6 to convert the SUTime entities to T6 entities, and 4) writes the T6 entities to an XML file.
+__run_T6.py:__ This is the main method for the Chrono program.
+It handles all input arguments, identifies the list of files to be annotated, trains the requested machine learning classifier, and loops through each file to 1) parse out temporal expreessions with SUTime, 2) convert the returned json string to SUTime entities, 3) call SUTime_To_T6 to convert the SUTime entities to T6 entities, and 4) writes the T6 entities to an XML file.

 __sutimeEntities.py:__ This file defines the "sutimeEntity" object.
 SUTime parses raw text files and returns the following as a JSON string: the parsed temporal phrase, the beginning and end spans of the parsed phrase, the type of temporal entity (DATE, TIME, DURATION, SET), and finally the normalized temporal value.
 The sutimeEntities.py file contains a method to import SUTime's JSON string into the sutimeEntity object.
 The SUTime entities are then stored in a Python List structure in the run_T6.py main method.

 __t6entity.py:__ This file defines the t6entity class that stores all of the information for each annotation type.
 For example, the phrase "May 20, 2017" would be represented as the following three t6entities: Year, MonthOfYear, and DayOfMonth.
 Each entity has several properties that must be identified and set correctly, including the type or value, span indicies, and a sub-interval.
 In the given example "year" would have the value "2017" and would point to its sub-interval MonthOfYear.
 MonthOfYear would be of the type "May" and have a sub-interval that points to DayOfMonth.
 DayOfMonth would have the value 20 and would not point to any sub-interval.
 Each object would also have it's span specified, which is the original coordinates of the phrase in the input text file.
 There are 29 types of entities with 5 parent types described by Bethard and Parker that we have included in our program.
 The t6entity class also has several methods to perform operations on each object.
 This includes a method to print each entity in the required Anafora XML format and a method to compare 2 entities using their location in the text and entity type.

 __SUTime_To_T6.py:__ This file contains all methods needed to convert a list of SUTime entities to a set of T6 Entities.
 For example, the raw string "11/02/89" has three T6 Entities: a T6 twoDigitYear, '89'; a T6 MonthOfYear 'November', where November is a sub-interval of the twoDigitYear entity, and a DayOfMonth, '02', which is a sub-interval of the MonthOfYear entity.
 SUTime does noramlize all of it's parsed phrases; however, this normalization can be flawed depending on the phrase.
 For example, a phrase without a year such as "Nov.
 6" is automatically given the current year.
 This is not correct according to the new annotation scheme.
 Therefore, all of our methods parse the identified text of the SUTime entity and not the normalized value.
-Parsing out the temporal patterns is done using rule-based logic and regular expressions.
+Parsing the temporal patterns is done using rule-based logic, regular expressions, and a machine learning classifier for selected termporal types.
 Prior to any parsing the temporal phrase is normalized by converting everything to lowercase and removing all punctuation (except for a few specific cases as mentioned below).

 For example, when identifying T6 entities of the type DayOfWeek we simply search for days of the week.
-The parsing methods in this file are all rule-based, and parse the SUTime entity's string.
+The majority of the parsing methods in this file are all rule-based, and parse the SUTime entity's string.
 There are several base methods that look for typical temporal expressions like 11/02/89.
-There are also several methods which look for atypical temporal expressions like a specific day of the week ('Tuesday' for example) or if the SUTime entity contains a Calendar interval.
+There are also several methods which look for atypical temporal expressions like a specific day of the week ('Tuesday' for example).
 As each T6 Entity is found it is appended to a master T6 list, also a specific T6 id is assigned to each found T6 Entity.
 Finally, once all of the SUTime objects have been parsed into their respective T6 entities, the master list is passed back to the main function for further processing.

-Here is a list of T6Entity types and our parsing strategy:
+Here is a list of T6Entity types athat are parsed using a rule-based system:

 * *Day of Week:* Days of the week were identified by looking for specific sub-strings such as "monday" or "mon".
 All puntuation was removed prior to parsing out these strings.